askjohngeorge/vapi-vct/README.md

 ## Usage

-Vapi-VCT provides a command-line interface with two main commands: `fetch` and `update`.
+Vapi-VCT provides a command-line interface with several commands for managing assistants and configurations.

 ### Fetching Assistants